Convergence of Gibbs Sampling: Coordinate Hit-and-Run Mixes Fast: The isoperimetric inequality

-\end{lemma} \begin{remark} We believe that the bound above is not optimal, and even an absolute constant factor might be possible.
-In the appendix, we give a different proof achieving a weaker bound. \end{remark} \begin{proof} Let $\vol(S_1)\leq \vol(S_2)$.
-For a Markov chain with mixing time $t_{mix}$, the conductance is at least $1/t_{mix}$.
-From Lemma~\ref{lem:mix-cube}, we get
+\end{lemma} \begin{remark} We believe that the bound above is not optimal, and even an absolute constant factor might be possible. \end{remark} \begin{proof} Without loss of generality, let $C$ be a unit cube and let $\vol(S_1)\leq \vol(S_2)$.
+For each coordinate $i \in [n]$, consider the projection functions